NASA-AMMOS/aerie-multimission-models-bb/README.md

 Since the geometry model requires SPICE data to work, you'll need to include kernels for your spacecraft trajectory and any other bodies to which you are computing relative geometry.
-There are some [example kernels](spice/kernels) included in this repository for the Juno mission you can use to try out the model.
+There are some [example kernels](spice/kernels) included in this repository for the Mars Reconnaissance Orbiter (MRO) mission you can use to try out the model.
 When you are ready to use your own kernels, you will want to update the [latest_meta_kernel.tm](spice/kernels/latest_meta_kernel.tm) file to point to your kernels.

 Note: In order for Aerie to read SPICE files, you must mount a folder on your filesystem so that it’s shared with the